MadeByThePinsHub/handbook/handbook/about/index.md

 ---

 ## History of the handbook
-The handbook started when Andrei Jiroh (@AndreiJirohHaliliDev2006)
+The handbook started when Andrei Jiroh (@AndreiJirohHaliliDev2006) visits [the GitLab Handbook](about.gitlab.com/handbook)

 ## Advantages
 Like GitLab, the Pins team's handbook is extensive and keeping it relevant is an important part of everyone's job.
 It is a vital part of who we are and how we communicate.
 We established these processes because we saw these benefits: